Promised Land: Christian interpretation

+New Testament

 In the New Testament, the descent and promise is reinterpreted along religious lines.
 In the Epistle to the Galatians, Paul the Apostle draws attention to the formulation of the promise, avoiding the term "seeds" in the plural (meaning many people), choosing instead "seed," meaning one person, who he understands to be Jesus (and those united with him).
 For example, in Galatians 3:16 he notes:

 "The promises were spoken to Abraham and to his seed.
-Scripture does not say "and to seeds," meaning many people, but "and to your seed," meaning one person, who is Christ."
+Scripture does not say "and to seeds", meaning many people, but "and to your seed", meaning one person, who is Christ."

 In Galatians 3:28–29 Paul goes further, noting that the expansion of the promise from singular to the plural is not based on genetic/physical association, but a spiritual/religious one:

 "There is neither Jew nor Gentile, neither slave nor free, neither male nor female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham's seed, and heirs according to the promise."